 - C++ Nanodegree Program: if you’re looking for something a bit more advanced like C++ programming, which is essential in developing a lot of high-performance and low-level software programs out there, you can take this course.
 It takes you through all the stops from object-oriented programming (OOP) to memory management and concurrency in C++.

 - iOS Development Nanodegree: if you want more than just learning a programming system and you want to familiarize yourself with an entire ecosystem like iOS, you’ll benefit greatly from this course.
-It teaches you the basics of the programming language Swift (which is used to develop native apps on iOS) to more advanced iOS features.
+It teaches you the basics of the programming language Swift to more advanced iOS features.

 - Android Kotlin Developer: this programme, created in partnership with Google, will prepare you to become a professional Android developer while also allowing you to build a broad portfolio of projects.
 By the end of this programme, you will be able to build your own apps for the world’s most popular mobile platform using Android development platform best practises, Android Studio, Android Jetpack, and Kotlin.